Jimi Valley: Political

 The Political Head of Jimi at present is Hon.
 Wake Goi, who is also the Youth and Community Affairs Minister.
 The Public Service Head is Lawrence Italy.
 However, the presence of the two (Political and Public Service Heads) has been missing in the district headquarters of Tabibuga since 2007.
 In the 2017 National Elections, Wake Goi was re-elected into the Parliament.
 Public services head is still Mr. Lawrence Italy, but as always, the presence of both are missing in Jimi.
-The Tabibuga District HQ is almost non-existent with all the district staff members operate on the streets in Banz and Mt.
+The Tabibuga District HQ is almost non-existent with all the district staff members operating on the streets in Banz and Mt.
 Hagen.

 Since after Kaula, who was from the Morkai Tribe, no Morkai has contested and won the Jimi Open Seat in the general elections.
 In the 2012 elections it was predicted that Mai Dop, a local businessman would win the election, and he won, but failed to deliver and most importantly failed to bring Tabibuga Station back to its glory days although he was a local man around Tabibuga station.
 Mai has contested under the banner of URP (United Resources Party).
 William Duma is the party leader of the URP.
 Mai's first set of development has seen machinery bought through the DSIP (District Support Improvement Program) fund for the upgrade of the long neglected Jimi Highway.
-The machinery were on the road passing Banz and started clearing and widening the Jimi road starting at Jimi – Waghi Boarder.
-It was hoped that Jimi's lifeline gets a well deserved maintenance and upgrade.
-However, this has never been extended to the rest of Jimi but just stopped after a few kilometers even though it was started just past the Jimi Waghi boarder.
-The machine's are now run down and in dire needs for maintenance.
+The machinery were on the road passing Banz and started clearing and widening the Jimi road starting at Jimi – Waghi border.
+It was hoped that Jimi's lifeline would get a well deserved maintenance and upgrade.
+However, this has never been extended to the rest of Jimi but just stopped after a few kilometers even though it was started just past the Jimi – Waghi border.
+The machines are now run down and in dire needs for maintenance.
 During Mai Dop's term, it was noted that all decisions concerning the District's affairs were all conducted outside Jimi with a considerable portions of money spend on hiring of meeting avenues.
-A good portion of Jimi's budget was spent on hire cars and accommodation for un-productive meetings and gathering.
+A good portion of Jimi's budget was spent on hire cars and accommodation for unproductive meetings and gathering.